aqeelit/ReFood/README.md

-# Food Order is React App
+# Food Order in React js

 to install project go to the directory, you can run: